slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 <img class="pure-img" src="./label-renaming.gif">

-One very neat feature of AUCTeX that I find myself using more and more often lately[^5] is the in-buffer preview.
+One neat feature of AUCTeX that I find myself using more and more often lately[^5] is the in-buffer preview.
 Usually when writing a draft I'm not that interested in how exactly something looks in the PDF—that part comes later, believe me.
 In cases like these, just calling `preview-buffer` is quite convenient and lets me use the screen real estate that a PDF viewer would have taken up for something else.